jmcavalcante/MFPy/README.md

 ## General informations

-**All sample files do not represent the actual behaviour of tyres, they are files whose purpose is simply to use the library.**
+Sample files do not represent a real behaviour of tyres, they are files whose purpose is simply to use the library.

-**All the equations used can be seen in the file mfpy/equations.py .
-Next to each one you will find comments and the book reference.**
+All the equations used can be seen in the file **mfpy/equations.py** .
+Next to each one you will find comments and the book reference.

 ## Installation and requirements